-Rowan works as advocacy adviser on the operating environment at Bond.
+Rowan is Bond's policy manager focusing on civic space and the operating environment.
 She supports organisations from across the development and environment sector to respond to restrictions on advocacy and campaigning in the UK.

 Prior to joining Bond, Rowan spent several years researching political and operating space for civil society in post-conflict contexts as a doctoral student at the University of Oxford.
 Rowan has also worked as a researcher at INTRAC in Oxford, and a policy analyst at SCIAF in Glasgow.